CodiTramuntana/decidim-erc-crm_login/docs/scopes_importation.md

 ## Rake tasks for run

-Next step after have the files is execute rake tasks in order to generate required yml files.
+Next step after having the files is executing the following rake tasks in order to generate required yml files.

 The tasks must be run in this order:
 ```